gestpay/php4-gestpay-iframe/README.md

 A detailed explanation of what's going on is in the [Getting Started](http://docs.gestpay.it/gs/super-quick-start-guide.html) page.
 Refer to the paragraph *Using your customized payment page* to understand the process of paying with this solution.

 > **NOTE - to launch this example, the iFrame solution must be active on your environment.
-Ask Gestpay customer care to enable this**
+Ask Gestpay support to enable it**

 ## What's in this repository